 What do you define “success” as in fitness?
 Is it reaching your goals?
 Is it winning a competition?
 We all have different definitions and expectations for success, but the path to success remains the same for everyone: building habits.
-Habits are what keep you going when you are not feeling motivated.
+They are what keep you going when you are not feeling motivated.
 They allow you to repeat the same, necessary behaviors day in and day out, even when you do not feel like doing them.
-Habits are like brushing your teeth.
+A habit are like brushing your teeth.
 You do it daily, to the point where you do not need to think before doing it — it is automatic.

 What are some small habits you can use to achieve your fitness success?

 Nutrition is a key aspect of fitness success.
 What eating habits do you have currently?
 What ones would you like to have or change?
-We brought in a certified nutritionist to help you jump-start your nutrition habits with custom MACROS based on current health and goals, as well as the offering of custom meal plans that make healthy eating habits easier than ever before.
+We brought in a certified nutritionist to help you jump-start your nutrition habits with custom MACROS based on current health and goals, as well as the offering of custom meal plans that make healthy eating easier than ever before.

 What are some habits that may be prohibiting your fitness success?

 Remember that habits take time to change.
 Be patient with yourself and forgiving.
-You may not be able to perfectly implement a new habit right away; however, with consistent dedication, you will start to see the results of your fitness success with your new habits.
+You may not be able to perfectly implement a new habit right away; however, with consistent dedication, you will start to see the results of your fitness success with your new habit.
 Small habits, big changes — you can do it!